scrapy/scrapy/docs/topics/link-extractors.rst

         If given, only the text selected by those XPath will be scanned for links.
 See examples below.
     :type restrict_xpaths: str or list

+    :param restrict_css: a CSS selector (or list of selectors) which defines regions inside the response where links should be extracted from.
+        Has the same behaviour as ``restrict_xpaths``.
+    :type restrict_css: str or list

     :param tags: a tag or a list of tags to consider when extracting links.
         Defaults to ``('a', 'area')``.